Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Introduction

-The scheduling problem is a fundamental and widely studied combinatorial optimization problem, with extensive applications in areas such as supply chain management, service management, and healthcare \cite{fonseca_fix-and-optimize_2024, delarue_algorithmic_2025}.
-EV charging can be viewed as a service that relies on a reusable resource—namely, the charging infrastructure.
-The EV charging scheduling problem could thus consider different attributes, such as charger availability, charging time, and waiting times for charging services.
-For instance, the delay or waiting time can be modeled as a monetary penalty in the objective function \cite{hu_joint_2022, tao_coordinated_2024, gkiotsalitis_electric_2025}.
-When the waiting time exceeds a threshold, the vehicle that committed a time-critical task or trip might abandon charging and leave to find another charging spot, which can be represented as a scheduling problem with abandonment \cite{chen_technical_2023}.
-Another critical aspect of EV charging is range anxiety, referring to drivers’ concern about depleting their battery before reaching a charging station or their destination.
-Empirical studies suggest that range anxiety may incentivize the installation of additional charging stations or the adoption of larger battery capacities \cite{lim_toward_2015}. \cite{lu_coordinated_2025} model the impact of range anxiety by setting a threshold SoC before reaching the destination. \cite{tao_coordinated_2024} formulate the accumulated range anxiety level as a function of SoC depletion along the route and integrates the range anxiety into its objective function.
+The classical multi-depot vehicle scheduling problem takes a set of timetabled trips as input and requires that they all be performed by a single vehicle.
+The BEV charging scheduling problem is considered as a variant of this problem in which battery SoC constraints are imposed.
+The problem can be modeled as a network with nodes corresponding to discretized battery SoC levels and solved as a shortest path problem \cite{de_vos_electric_2024}.
+The charging procedure can be viewed as a service scheduling if a fleet of vehicles is involved.
+The charging problem thus requires consideration of charger availability and waiting times (or queues) for charging services.
+For instance, the waiting time can be modeled as a monetary penalty in the objective function \cite{hu_joint_2022, tao_coordinated_2024, gkiotsalitis_electric_2025}.
+When the waiting time exceeds a threshold, the vehicle that initiated a time-critical task or trip may abandon charging and seek another charging spot, which can be modeled as abandonment.
+A unique aspect of BEV charging is range anxiety, the concern among drivers that their battery will deplete before reaching a charging station or their destination.
+Empirical studies show that range anxiety may incentivize the installation of additional charging stations or the adoption of larger battery capacities \cite{lim_toward_2015}. \cite{lu_coordinated_2025} model the impact of range anxiety by setting a threshold SoC before reaching the destination. \cite{tao_coordinated_2024} formulate the accumulated range anxiety level as a function of SoC depletion along the route and integrates this term into the objective function.